laya-hmkh/MedViT-BioGPT/README.md

   -Use reward functions based on clinical relevance (e.g., presence of medical terms like "diabetic retinopathy") and linguistic coherence to improve caption quality.

   *Perceiver Architecture:
-  -Integrate the Perceiver model to efficiently process multimodal inputs (retinal images and text) using a compact latent space.
+  - Integrate the Perceiver model to efficiently process multimodal inputs (retinal images and text) using a compact latent space.
-  -Aims to reduce computational complexity and enhance scalability for large-scale medical datasets.
+  - Aims to reduce computational complexity and enhance scalability for large-scale medical datasets.

 ## Project Structure